 - Traveler's check serial numbers

-- Check and understand the exchange rate before you travel.
+- Check and understand the currency exchange rate before you travel.

 - Before you leave, notify your bank, credit card company, or other financial institutions that you are going overseas.

 - Avoid carrying cash and consider using traveler's checks or major credit cards instead (but make sure they are accepted at your destination before departing on your trip).

 - Change traveler's checks only as you need them.

 - Do not display large amounts of money when paying a bill.

 The U.S. is home to many beautiful beach towns and they're all waiting to be explored by you!
 As you soak up the sun and experience American beach town culture during your work and travel experience, you should also know how to keep yourself and your friends safe.
 Whether you go swimming into the ocean, lake, or swimming pool, be sure to follow these guidelines.

 - Never swim alone.

 - Know how to swim: If you are not a strong swimmer, have an experienced swimmer to assist you, and use a flotation device such as a life vest, arm floats to help you.

 - Weather Conditions: Check the National Weather Service for surf forecasts and important beach related weather alerts.
 Avoid overexposure to the sun.
 Make sure you carry sunscreens, hats, and sunglasses to protect you from the UV rays.

 - Rip Currents: Beware of rip currents!
 Rip currents account for 80% of rescues at beaches.
 Learn how to break the grip of the rip.